European School of Bruxelles-Argenteuil: Campus and Facilities

 The EEBA is located on the grounds of the Château d’Argenteuil, a nineteenth century estate, with extensive park and woodland.
 The school is equipped with modern class rooms and laboratories, an inside sports hall, outdoor sport courts and recreational grounds.
-The Château itself hosts the school canteen, music, woodwork, art, textile and technology rooms.
+The Château itself hosts the school canteen, music rooms, a small theater, and a boarding house for students age 15 and up.